jbcoe/polymorphic_value/README.md

-# indirect : a free-store allocated value-type for C++
+# indirect : a free-store-allocated value-type for C++

 The class template `indirect` is proposed for addition to the C++ Standard Library.